mtzendo276/mtzendo276/README.md

 ### Hi there 👋
-They said life is like a box of chocolates.
+They say life is like a box of chocolates.
 You never know what you're going to get.
-But I have lost interest in finding out.
+I’ve lost the curiosity to explore what’s next.
 I hope my final day comes sooner.
 <!--
 **mtzendo276/mtzendo276** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.